 Religious Life Vitality Project

-Following the success of phase 1, the Conrad N. Hilton Foundation has funded further research over three years from June 2016 to May 2019.
-This second phase falls into two parts:
+Following the success of Phase 1, the Conrad N. Hilton Foundation funded further research over three years from 2016 to 2019:

-1) A study of the sustainability of religious life of women in East and Central Africa implemented in partnership with local researchers/religious sisters
+- A study of the sustainability of the apostolic form of religious life of women in East and Central Africa implemented in partnership with country-based religious sisters as researchers

-2) A study of new and potential entrants to women’s religious life in the UK & Ireland since 2000
+A study of new and potential entrants to women’s religious life in the UK and Ireland since 2000

 Religious Life for Women in East and Central Africa: A Sustainable Future